jmbh/LikertvsVASPaper/README.md

 ### Folders & Files

 - `Data` is a folder with the raw data, which we are not allowed to share openly in accordance with the data sharing guidelines of the NSMD consortium.
-However, they can be obtained at reasonable request from Anne Roefs <a.roefs@maastrichtuniversity.nl>.
+However, they can be obtained from Anne Roefs <a.roefs@maastrichtuniversity.nl>.
+- `Materials` contains the codebook describing all variables assessed in the study
 - `Files` contains `*.RDS` files use to pass data and data aggregates between scripts
   - `data_BSI.RDS` is a data frame with subject ids and the BSI sum score
   - `data_PostQuestions.RDS` is a data frame with subject ids and six questions reflecting on the experience of filling in the ESM surveys after they are completed